Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 It took me two years of hunting to come across this particular Seamaster.

-The Seamaster came after World War II as a dress watch for the gentleman.
-Its durability and reliability were proven during wartime, as it was issued for the British Royal Air Force and Navy.
+The Seamaster debuted after World War II as a dress watch for the gentleman.
+Its durability and reliability were proven during wartime, as it was issued to the British Royal Air Force and Navy.

-As I’ve previously written about my similar Seamaster 2846-2848, I’ll focus instead on the watch’s wearing experience and its bumper movement.
+As I’ve written about my similar Seamaster 2846-2848 before, here I’ll focus instead on the wearing experience and its bumper movement.

 Specifications